Gizra/Gizra-Way-Book/who_are_we.md

 ## Harvard University

 DrupalCon Denver (2012) has arrived, and not long before it Entity Reference was born (it started with Damien Tournoud from CG who later [asked Amitai](https://youtu.be/hC4RiK-m0BQ?t=7m40s) to become a co-maintainer) and was followed with the complete rewrite of Organic groups for Drupal 7.
 Didn't you already read about a complete re-write for OG for Drupal 7.
 Yes you did.
 However the 7.1 version had flaws that we wanted to fix.
-So we went ahead and fixed all the architectual issues we have wrongly done in D7.
+So we went ahead and fixed all the architectural issues we have wrongly done in D7.
 This 7.2 is still up and running, and is the basis for OG for Drupal 8, that has similar concepts just different code (since Drupal 8 is so different from Drupal 7).

 Brice and Amitai, for the first time decided to attend a higher Education session.
-It was by the people of Harvar'd OpenScholar (OS) distribution.
-The presenter, Ferdi Almahdi who was also the project lead of OS started the session by asking Amitai, who he recognized as the OG author: "Are you interesed in OpenScholar?"
+It was by the people of Harvard's OpenScholar (OS) distribution.
+The presenter, Ferdi Almahdi who was also the project lead of OS started the session by asking Amitai, who he recognized as the OG author:
+- "Are you interested in OpenScholar?"
-To which Amitai asked, "Does it use Organic Groups?"
+- "Does it use Organic Groups?", asked Amitai
-"Yes, a lot" ansewred Ferdi.
+- "Yes, a lot" answered Ferdi.
-"In that case yes, I'm interested".
+- "In that case yes, I'm interested".

 Little did they know, that it will lead to an ongoing relationship that has already crossed 4 years, and had the peak four full time developers from Gizra side.